papertank/envoy-deploy/readme.md

 ### Deploy

-Each time you want to deploy
+Each time you want to deploy simply run the deploy task on your local machine in the repository direcory

+	envoy run deploy

+You can specify the Laravel environment (for artisan:migrate command) and git branch as options

+	envoy run deploy --branch=develop --env=development

 ## How it Works